 Address: 5360 Schauer Road, Sturgeon Bay WI

-With its rolling hills, rocky crags and bluffs, and thick forests, Wisconsin’s landscape is gorgeous.
+Wisconsin’s landscape is gorgeous with its rolling hills, rocky crags and bluffs, and thick forests.
 Door County is no different and has many scenic parks where you can enjoy this natural eye candy.

 Cave Point County Park, with its iconic scenery, is popular with hikers, divers, and kayakers.
 Over the centuries, waves from Lake Michigan have crashed against the shore, carving unique stone fences and creating caves.
-The waves continue to crash, sometimes as high as 30 feet, so keep an eye out!
+The waves continue to crash, sometimes as high as 30 feet, so watch!

 I’ve found many ways to experience Cave Point County Park.
 Hiking is always an excellent option.
 An e-bike tour allows tourists to see much more than they could see by walking.
 Also, a kayak tour or scuba diving are great ways to examine the caves